 It is time we remember why we got into the business of teaching and explore options that move away from what is easier for testing companies, accountability systems, and policy makers and start remembering the kids like Peggy Sheehy’s students who remind us that instead we should leave No Future Left Behind and help our students find their passions and talents that will drive their success today and in the future.

-You have read this article data driven instruction / student centered learning with the title March 2009.
-You can bookmark this page URL http://benncam.blogspot.com/2009/03/ensuring-data-is-driving-right-kind-of.html.
+with the title March 2009.
+You can bookmark this page URL https://benncam.blogspot.com/2009/03/ensuring-data-is-driving-right-kind-of.html.
 Thanks!

 Editor’s Note: Learning & Leading’s popular Point/Counterpoint section is looking for arguments on both sides of the question “Is blogging worth the risk?”
 After submitting my initial response in favor of blogging despite the risk , they contacted me saying they were considering publishing my post, but since they had received several submissions on the same side of the issue, they were wondering if I would be interested in drafting a post taking the other side of the issue.
 Always up for a challenge, I agreed.